Master of Social Work (MSW)

 - Specialized Field Practicum: 500 hours, 2 semesters

-- Where you complete each practicum can vary widely based on your location and specialization you choose.
+- Where you complete each practicum can vary widely based on your location and electives you choose.
 We encourage you to choose your preferred Field Agency, but our Director of Field Education will provide support should you need help securing practicum sites.

 Tuition & Cost